fdegalez/lncrna_PutOrtho/README.md

 <ins>Details about the orthology table :</ins>
 The file is the result of the concatenation of three sub-tables.
-The first one provides information about the lncRNAs identified as potential orthologs in the source species and contains :
+The **first sub-table** provides information about the lncRNAs identified as potential orthologs in the source species and contains :
 - the ID(s) of the lncRNAs and the ID of the PCG
 - the configuration of the lncRNAs and PCG according to the level of strictness
 - the class of the lncRNAs (see the FEELnc documentation for more information)
 - the distance of the lncRNA from the PCG
 The second sub-table brings the same information for the orthologous lncRNAs of the target species.

-The last sub-table brings the information of orthologous stricto sensu, that means:
+The **last sub-table** brings the information of orthologous stricto sensu, that means:
     - the type of orthology (see figure XX)

 ### 3- alignementMP.bash